 - Surveys must be pre-approved; results shared with the Academy; and results may not be used in advertising, press releases or external communications, results are for internal use only (added January 2011).

-- DPGs shall follow the Academy’s advertising procedures.
+- DPGs and MIGs shall follow the Academy’s advertising procedures.

 - An advertisement on the Academy’s Web site or scan codes (eg, QR codes) within an ad may contain one or more embedded direct links to pages on the advertiser’s Web site or product information.
 The Academy reserves the right to review and approve this information.

-- The Academy of Nutrition and Dietetics’ logo may not appear on an advertiser’s Web site without prior written approval from the Academy.
-However, advertisers may use links to send their Web site users to the Academy’s Web site for information.
+- The Academy of Nutrition and Dietetics’ name or logo may not appear on an advertiser’s website without prior written approval from the Academy.
+However, advertisers may use links to send their website users to the Academy’s consumer website (eatright.org) for nutrition information or to Find a Nutrition Expert.

 - Advertising that relates to articles in a particular issue of the Journal should not be placed in proximity to those articles, either in the body of the Journal or next to the article summary in the Table of Contents or in any other way that would suggest preferential editorial treatment or allow readers to infer a connection between the advertising and a particular article.